si1 clarity diamond engagement ringsi1 clarity diamond engagement ring

 at James Allen

-• Is this diamond eye-clean?
+• Is this diamond completely eye-clean from all normal viewing angles?

 Addison Rice